Injury Recovery Isn’t “Just Rest”: How to Heal and Get Back to Performance

 Well this is a bit outdated.
 Back in 1978 Dr Gabe Mirkin coined the RICE protocol for injuries Rest, Ice, Compression and Elevation.
 He has since rescinded this as his recommendation for injury protocol.
 Because there is very little evidence to support that this actually helps with injuries.

-It has been shown that icing prolongs recovery time as do NSAIDs.
-When an injury occurs we rely on our immune/inflammatory systems to help clean up the damaged tissue, and move it out of the area to allow for healing.
-By icing it constricts blood vessels slowing the removal of the damaged tissue and allowing the helpful cells to the area.
-NSAIDs shut down the inflammatory process all together!
+When an injury occurs, we rely on our immune/inflammatory systems to help clean up the damaged tissue, and move it out of the area to allow for healing.

-What SHOULD you do when recovering from an injury/pain
+What SHOULD you do when recovering from an injury/pain?

-Many times there is an internal organ or structure that the body is protecting and sending pain signals to address this.
+Many times, there is an internal organ or structure that the body is protecting and sending pain signals to address this.
 For example if your liver isn’t moving as well as it should your body is going to protect the liver so you may be slightly tilted to the right and possibly slightly rotated as well to protect it.
-This can cause right shoulder pain due to the “unnatural” positioning.
-This isn’t poor posture…this is protection.

-Or you may now have low back pain because of this protected position.
 So let’s continue with this..
 If you are slightly tilted and rotated you this will cause the muscles in your back on one side to be stretched and contracted on the other side.
 This can then pull on the muscles in your hips and legs and now can cause knee pain because this is making your IT Band tight and causing more friction on the outside of your knee where it moves over the bone.
 So now you have pain on the outside of your knee as well!

 Hopefully you are beginning to see: